alvaro-francisco-gil/mentor-eval/datasets/asap-aes/exercise_set_5/all_exercise_description.md

-# Essay Set #5
+# Exercise Set 5

-## Essay Type
+## Characteristics

-Source Dependent Responses
+Essay Type: Source Dependent Responses

-## Grade Level
-8
+Grade Level: 8

-## Rubric Range
-0-4
+Rubric Range: 0-4

-## Prompt
+## Complementary Exercise Texts

-Describe the mood created by the author in the memoir.
-Support your answer with relevant and specific information from the memoir.

-## Source Essay

-Narciso Rodriguez
-from Home: The Blueprints of Our Lives
+**The Blueprints of Our Lives**
+Narciso Rodriguez, from Home:

 My parents, originally from Cuba, arrived in the United States in 1956.
 After living for a year in a furnished one-room apartment, twenty-one-year-old Rawedia Maria and twenty-seven-year-old Narciso Rodriguez, Sr., could afford to move into a modest, three-room apartment I would soon call home.